 It covers payment methods and information on, banking systems, foreign exchange controls, and U.S. and correspondent banking.

 The U.S. Export-Import (EXIM) Bank is actively pursuing export and project financing opportunities in Oman.
-U.S. companies should consider EXIM products for potential deals in Oman, especially those that advance U.S. foreign policy objectives.
-EXIM and the Omani government announced their mutual support for a memorandum of understanding to enhance trade and economic cooperation between the two countries in January 2021.
+U.S. companies might consider EXIM products for potential deals in Oman, especially those that advance U.S. foreign policy objectives.
+EXIM and the Omani government are in the process of concluding a memorandum of understanding to enhance trade and economic cooperation between the two countries.

 Methods of Payment